 This explanation is so full of assumption and so incomplete as to be totally misleading.
 The first sentence states that CO2 is nearly transparent to solar radiation.
 Closer to the truth would be that CO2 is transparent to most incoming solar radiation (the visible light portion).
 There is probably enough IR of the right frequencies to use up the absorption capacity of the carbon dioxide that it strikes.
-Of course there is a much higher percentageof those frequencies in the radiation re-emitted by the earth.
+Of course, there is a much higher percentage of those frequencies in the radiation re-emitted by the earth.
 That does not address the actual quantity of that radiation from either source.
 They gloss over the fact that the radiation is re-emitted (if in fact, it is radiated) in all directions and that most of those directions are away from the earth.
 The statement that it provides an additional source of heat energy is totally false.
 There is no additional energy.
 It is the same energy being bounced around.
-The sole source of energy is the sun (other than an insignificant amount from nuclear decay).
+The sole source of energy is the sun (other than an insignificant amount as a result of nuclear decay).
 The last statement is closer to the truth but ignores all other sources of heat loss delay or heat storage.
 I do not think that their simplistic explanation has much chance of being proven as fact.

-I think the basics for understanding the effect is in understanding that the main components of our atmosphere (excluding water), nitrogen and oxygen, are mostly transparent to most solar radiation, and cannot be heated discernibly except by conduction from contact with other heated objects.
+I think the basic's for understanding the effect is in understanding that the main components of our atmosphere (excluding water), nitrogen and oxygen, are mostly transparent to most solar radiation, and cannot be heated discernibly except by conduction from contact with other heated objects.
 A forced air furnace works by passing air over a heated surface, the heat exchanger.
 Radiant heat works by heating objects that in turn heat the air.
 The earth is warmed by radiant heat from the sun.
-In the case of the atmosphere, those objects that transfer heat to the air, are the earths land masses, water bodies and other components of air such as CO2, water vapor and aerosols that can be heated by radiative energy.
+In the case of the atmosphere, those objects that transfer heat to the air, are the earth's land masses, water bodies and other components of air such as CO2, water vapor and aerosols that can be heated by radiative energy.
 Greenhouse gas theory holds that IR is absorbed and re-radiated as IR rather quickly, meaning that a portion is directed back to the earth.
-Of course that requires an assumption that most of the radiation absorbed originates from the earth or the result is an equal warming and cooling effect.
+Of course, that requires an assumption that most of the radiation absorbed originates from the earth or the result is an equal warming and cooling effect.
 If conduction is at play, then much of the energy may be transferred directly to the atmosphere.
 It seems to me that conduction would make GHGs that much more effective since all the heat is retained in the atmosphere until convection carries it to the outer limits of the atmosphere to radiate to space.
-Under this scenario the atmosphere itself is the main warmth conserving factor and CO2, as a relatively small proportion, loses much of its importance, and its contribution would be in direct relationship to its abundance and effectiveness.
+By this scenario, the atmosphere itself is the main warmth conserving factor and CO2, as a relatively small proportion, loses much of its importance, and its contribution would be in direct relationship to its abundance and effectiveness.
 A water vapor feedback is irrelevant.

 No one seems willing to apply a GWP (global warming potential) to water vapor, but some have estimated that there is 45 times as much in the air as there is CO2..
 This does not include all the other forms of water (clouds, fog, rain, hail, snow) that is in the atmosphere at any given time.
 We do know that it can absorb a wider range of IR frequencies than can CO2.
-Warmer air does hold more water vapor and this is what the hypothesis of CO2 as an effective control knob for global temperature depends on.The problem is that this is not even established theory but could only be considered hypothesis.
+Warmer air does hold more water vapor and this is what the hypothesis of CO2 as an effective control knob for global temperature depends on.The problem is that this is not even established theory but could only be considered a hypothesis.

 So, does CO2 cause warming?
-Well maybe, but there seems to be rising evidence that it has has only a minor or insignificant effect.
+Well maybe, but there seems to be rising evidence that it has only a minor or insignificant effect.
 “Hence, there are no historical analogues for CO2-induced climate change; but there are many examples of climate change-induced CO2 variations.” a quote from CO2 Science.

 There is only one way that the earth can maintain a constant average temperature.
 The heat gained, from all sources, must exactly match the heat lost to space.
 This is an impossible situation, in spite of the fact that physical laws ensure that equilibrium is the preferred state.
 If the earth is warming it will continue in that direction until it is losing more heat than it is gaining at which point it will begin to cool.
-The considerable differences in the average temperature over long time periods would indicate that there are many factors relating to climate that we have little or no understanding of.
+The considerable differences in the average temperature over long time periods would indicate that there are many factors, relating to climate, that we have little or no understanding of.
 It is possible that it is such a chaotic system that we can never possibly gain a complete understanding.

 IS THE SCIENCE ACTUALLY SOUND